Cell cycle

-The cell cycle, or cell-division cycle, is the series of events that take place in a cell that cause it to divide into two daughter cells.
-These events include the duplication of its DNA (DNA replication) and some of its organelles, and subsequently the partitioning of its cytoplasm, chromosomes and other components into two daughter cells in a process called cell division.
+The cell cycle, or cell-division cycle, is the sequential series of events that take place in a cell that causes it to divide into two daughter cells.
+These events include the growth of the cell, duplication of its DNA (DNA replication) and some of its organelles, and subsequently the partitioning of its cytoplasm, chromosomes and other components into two daughter cells in a process called cell division.

-In cells with nuclei (eukaryotes, i.e., animal, plant, fungal, and protist cells), the cell cycle is divided into two main stages: interphase and the mitotic (M) phase (including mitosis and cytokinesis).
+In eukaryotic cells (having a cell nucleus) including animal, plant, fungal, and protist cells, the cell cycle is divided into two main stages: interphase, and the M phase that includes mitosis and cytokinesis.
 During interphase, the cell grows, accumulating nutrients needed for mitosis, and replicates its DNA and some of its organelles.
-During the mitotic phase, the replicated chromosomes, organelles, and cytoplasm separate into two new daughter cells.
+During the M phase, the replicated chromosomes, organelles, and cytoplasm separate into two new daughter cells.
 To ensure the proper replication of cellular components and division, there are control mechanisms known as cell cycle checkpoints after each of the key steps of the cycle that determine if the cell can progress to the next phase.

-In cells without nuclei (prokaryotes, i.e., bacteria and archaea), the cell cycle is divided into the B, C, and D periods.
+In cells without nuclei the prokaryotes, bacteria and archaea, the cell cycle is divided into the B, C, and D periods.
 The B period extends from the end of cell division to the beginning of DNA replication.
 DNA replication occurs during the C period.
 The D period refers to the stage between the end of DNA replication and the splitting of the bacterial cell into two daughter cells.

-In single-celled organisms, a single cell-division cycle is how the organism replicates itself.
+In single-celled organisms, a single cell-division cycle is how the organism reproduces to ensure its survival.
 In multicellular organisms such as plants and animals, a series of cell-division cycles is how the organism develops from a single-celled fertilized egg into a mature organism, and is also the process by which hair, skin, blood cells, and some internal organs are regenerated and healed (with possible exception of nerves; see nerve damage).
 After cell division, each of the daughter cells begin the interphase of a new cell cycle.
 Although the various stages of interphase are not usually morphologically distinguishable, each phase of the cell cycle has a distinct set of specialized biochemical processes that prepare the cell for initiation of the cell division.